University of Miami: Medical school campus

-The University of Miami's Leonard M. Miller School of Medicine campus, located on Northwest 10th Avenue in Miami's Health District, has 1,523 full-time faculty and 819 students as of 2022.
+The University of Miami's Miller School of Medicine campus, located on Northwest 10th Avenue in Miami's Health District, has 1,681 full-time faculty and 785 students as of 2024.
 The campus includes 70 acres within the University of Miami Jackson Memorial Medical Center's 153 acre complex.
+As of 2024, two of its medical programs, Bascom Palmer Eye Institute (first in the nation) and neurology/neurosurgery (25-best in the nation), are nationally ranked.

 The medical center includes three University of Miami-owned hospitals: University of Miami Hospital, Sylvester Comprehensive Cancer Center, and Anne Bates Leach Eye Hospital.
 Jackson Memorial Hospital, Holtz Children's Hospital, and Miami Veterans Affairs Medical Center are based on the medical center and maintain affiliations with the University of Miami but are not owned by the university.
 The heart of the School of Medicine campus, the original City of Miami Hospital that opened in 1918, is known colloquially as "The Alamo", and has been named to the National Register of Historic Places.

 In 2006, the University of Miami opened a 300000 sqft, 15-story Clinical Research Building and Wellness Center.
 In 2007, the university purchased Cedars Medical Center and renamed it University of Miami Hospital.
 Situated in Miami's Health District, the hospital is close to Jackson Memorial Hospital, which is used by University of Miami medical students and faculty to provide patient care.

 In 2009, a LEED-certified nine-story biomedical research building, a 182000 sqft laboratory, and an office facility were opened to house the University of Miami's Interdisciplinary Stem Cell Institute and its John P. Hussman Institute for Human Genomics.
 The University of Miami has completed a 2000000 sqft Life Science Park adjacent to the university's medical campus that houses medical offices and laboratories.
 The University of Miami's medical campus is connected to the university's main campus by the Metrorail with direct stations at University Station for the main Coral Gables campus and Civic Center Station for the medical campus.

 Rosenstiel School of Marine and Atmospheric Science campus

-The University of Miami's Rosenstiel School of Marine and Atmospheric Science maintains its 18 acre campus on the Biscayne Bay waterfront on Virginia Key.
+The University of Miami's Rosenstiel School of Marine, Atmospheric, and Earth Science maintains its 18 acre campus on the Biscayne Bay waterfront on Virginia Key.
 It is the only subtropical marine and atmospheric research institute in the continental United States.
 The school is home to the world's largest hurricane simulation tank.
 The Atlantic Oceanographic and Meteorological Laboratory, a federal research laboratory, maintains its headquarters next to the Rosenstiel School campus on Rickenbacker Causeway and collaborates on various academic projects with the Rosenstiel School.

-The school maintains a research facility on the eastern end of the Caribbean nation of Barbados called the Rosenstiel School's Barbados Atmospheric Chemistry Observatory (BACO).
-This facility provides detailed documentation and research on summertime transport of Saharan dust particles across the Atlantic Ocean to the Caribbean Basin and South America.
+The school maintains the Barbados Atmospheric Chemistry Observatory (BACO), a research facility on the eastern end of Barbados in the Caribbean.
+The facility researches the summertime transport of dust particles from the Sahara in North Africa across the Atlantic Ocean to the Caribbean Basin and South America.